 Saturday – A full day of speakers and presentations.
 Vendors and bucket raffle ongoing.
 Membership meeting following Lunch

-Saturday evening (5-6pm) - poster session in dining hall
+Saturday evening (5-6pm) – poster session in auditorium

 Arrive early and enjoy birding along the trails on site.
 Free trips include a morning bird walk on Saturday along the Schoodic Peninsula coast and sun dew trail.

 A Sunday morning trip to Acadia National Park OR the Orono Bog Boardwalk will also be planned.
 Transportation to Acadia National Park can be made available through the Island Explorer buses.
 Participants must provide their own transportation for the Bog Boardwalk tour (~1.5 hour drive from meeting location).
 The bog boardwalk offers such specialties as Canada Warbler, Spruce Grouse, Palm Warbler, and Lincoln’s Sparrow.

 For an additional fee (about $50), cruises will be arranged to Machias Seal Island and/or Petit Manan Island to see see breeding seabird colonies of puffins, razorbills, guillemots, and common, arctic, and roseate terns.
 Check out Acadian Nature Cruises to learn more.

-A park pass is not required to access the conference facilities or its trails.
+A park pass is not required to access the conference facilities.
 It is required if you wish to visit the Mount Desert Island portion of the park or if you plan to camp at Schoodic Woods.
 Passes can be purchased at the Schoodic Woods campground, at the welcome center, or online.

 As always, we’ll hold a bucket raffle to support Memorial grants and/or the Frazier Fund (Council announces each year how the money will be distributed).
 Please considering bring gently used banding tools and, items related to birding, as well as handicrafts or gift certificates.
 Questions should be directed to our chairman David Hauber.